 Making your Lotion

+Find the complete rosemary lotion recipe in the printable template at the bottom of the post.
 You can use any vessel you’d like to mix the lotion, but we like using a mason jar so that we can easily close it and shake.
 You will probably notice that the scent will be strong while you are mixing, but it will eventually lessen as the lotion sits and thickens!
 After you mix your rosemary lotion, use it within six months.

 For this rosemary scented lotion, our designer Lindsay created these botanical labels with shades of minty green and teal.
 These labels are completely editable, and you can customize the text using the free font Tulia.
 After editing, we printed our labels onto full sheet label paper with our PIXMA TS8020 printer by Canon.